New Hampshire HiSET® Exam Requirements

 - How can I schedule/change a testing appointment?

-Once you are ready to take the test, you must schedule your testing appointment through your test center.
+Once you are ready to take the test, you can schedule or reschedule your testing appointment in one of three ways:

 You must contact ETS to schedule your appointment if you: